yoctoproject/poky/documentation/ref-manual/variables.rst

          IMAGE_ROOTFS_EXTRA_SPACE = "41943040"

+   :term:`IMAGE_ROOTFS_MAXSIZE`
+      Defines the maximum size in Kbytes for the generated image.
+If the generated image size is above that, the build will fail.
+It's a good idea to set this variable for images that need to fit on a limited space (e.g. SD card, a fixed-size partition, ...).

    :term:`IMAGE_ROOTFS_SIZE`
       Defines the size in Kbytes for the generated image.
 The OpenEmbedded build system determines the final size for the generated image using